Lupin3000/ESP/Setup/README.md

 ### Micropython

 > It is very important to use the appropriate MicroPython binary for the ESP chip!
-You can quickly find out this information.
+You can quickly find out this information via `esptool`.
 Depending on the operating system, you also need the VCP drivers (_before you start_).

 - [VCP Driver for macOS/Windows](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads)